 Appraisals are extremely important for proper trust and estate valuation; however there are several types of appraisals and that may present a problem.
 In the jewelry industry, typical appraisals are written for insurance purposes for the full retail replacement in the event of theft, loss or damage.
 Although this is an important document while the item is being enjoyed, it does not represent the current, actual market value of the item.>

-Diamonds, along with nearly everything else in today’s economy have experienced substantial price swings over the last 8 years and although fiduciaries may be required to conduct annual reviews of assets held in trust, it may be advisable to check the type of appraisals your company has on these items.
+Diamonds, along with nearly everything else in today’s economy have experienced substantial price swings over the last 8 years.
+As fiduciaries may be required to conduct annual reviews of assets held in trust, it may be advisable to check the type and accuray of appraisals your company has on these items.

-Hamilton York Estate Buyers provides our clients with current, actual market appraisals which also serve as an offer to purchase.
+Hamilton York Estate Buyers provides our clients with current, actual market appraisals and valuations.
 Our appraisals ensure that these assets are properly valued for current market conditions.For new customers we offer a free appraisal analysis to ensure their accuracy in today’s market.
 For details simply call 877.560.7070 or email to info@HamiltonYorkEstateBuyers.com We are providing an excerpt from the Federal Government Office of the Comptroller of the Currency’s handbook which outlines the requirements for maintaining current valuations of “Unique and Hard-to-Value Assets” which applies to gemstones, jewelry and watches.
 Comptroller’s Handbook Unique and Hard-to-Value Assets p.
 40-41

 Tangible Assets and Collectibles